muhiddinjv/udacity/d-build-tools/lessons/c-sass/README.md

 When a developer writes a .scss file, there is a problem.
 Browsers don’t know what Sass is (CSS extension language || preprocessor), they don’t run Sass, they run CSS.
 Sass transpiles to CSS - or in more common english - Sass can be directly translated to CSS.
 Anything you write in Sass can be written in 100% pure CSS, they are equivalent to each other, but the Sass syntax is going to be much shorter and easier to write than the CSS.

 Popular Benefits of Sass
-- Terser, more efficient syntax than css (like sass nesting)
+- Terser, shorter syntax than css (like sass nesting)
-- Extra syntax options (like the sass ampersand)
+- Extra syntax options (like the sass ampersand = &)
 - More flexibility (sass variables, mixins, and includes)

 We strongly recommend you to give it some time to read through the preprocessing, variables, nesting, modules, inheritance, and operators, from [this link](https://sass-lang.com/guide).